Anaphylactic Reactions

 Symptoms of Anaphylactic Reactions

 The heart beats quickly.
 People may feel uneasy and become agitated.
-Blood pressure may fall, causing fainting, and may become dangerously low (shock).
+Blood pressure may fall, causing fainting, and may become dangerously low (a condition called shock).
 Other symptoms include dizziness, itchy and flushed skin, coughing, a runny nose, sneezing, hives, and swelling of tissue under the skin (angioedema).
 Breathing may become difficult and wheezing may occur because the throat and/or airways narrow or become swollen.
 People may have nausea, vomiting, abdominal cramps, and diarrhea.

 An anaphylactic reaction may progress so rapidly that people collapse, stop breathing, have seizures, and lose consciousness within 1 to 2 minutes.
 A severe reaction may be fatal unless emergency treatment is given immediately.